Efficiency Improvements Using Technology

 Natural Ventilation

-Surrey Campus uses a natural ventilation system to ventilate the majority of the Arbutus building and the new area of the Surrey Main building.
+Surrey Campus uses a natural ventilation system to ventilate the majority of the Arbutus building and the new area of the Maple building.
 The system uses cabinets called trickle vents to allow fresh air to enter the building which are located on all sides of the building for each level of the building.
 CO₂ sensors are installed throughout the occupied spaces to control the ventilation to match the demand.
 Each trickle vent is open during occupied hours and fresh outside air can enter the building evenly to all areas on the outside wall.
 In winter months the air passes through a heating coil to heat it up as it enters the building.
 This system reduces electrical consumption and provides a steady supply of heat at a low level, to maximize comfort levels.

 Demand Ventilation